Molecular and Atomic Clouds Associated with the Gamma-Ray Supernova Remnant Puppis A: Abstract

 \section{Abstract}

 We have carried out a study of the interstellar medium (ISM) toward a shell-like supernova remnant SNR Puppis~A by using the NANTEN CO and ATCA H{\sc i} data.
 We synthesized a comprehensive picture of the SNR radiation by combining the ISM data with the gamma{-}ray and X-ray distributions.
-The ISM, both atomic and molecular gas, is dense and highly clumpy, and is distributed along the northeastern edge of the SNR shell.
-The CO distribution revealed an enhanced line intensity ratio of CO($J$~=~2--1)/($J$~=~1--0) transitions as well as CO line broadening, which indicate shock heating/acceleration. {The results support that Puppis A is located at 1.4~kpc.} The ISM interacting with the SNR has large mass of $\sim$10$^{4}$~$M_{\odot}$ which is dominated by H{\sc i}, showing good spatial correspondence with the Fermi-LAT gamma{-}ray image.
+The ISM, both atomic and molecular gas, is dense and highly clumpy, { and is distributed all around the SNR, but mainly in the north-east.} The CO distribution revealed an enhanced line intensity ratio of CO($J$~=~2--1)/($J$~=~1--0) transitions as well as CO line broadening, which indicate shock heating/acceleration.
+The results support that Puppis A is located at 1.4~kpc{, in the local arm.} The ISM interacting with the SNR has {a} large mass of $\sim$10$^{4}$~$M_{\odot}$ which is dominated by H{\sc i}, showing good spatial correspondence with the Fermi-LAT gamma{-}ray image.
 This favors the hadronic origin of the gamma{-}rays, while additional contribution of the leptonic component is not excluded.
 The distribution of the X-ray ionization timescales within the shell suggests that the shock front ionized various parts of the ISM at epochs ranging over a few to ten 1000 yr.
 We therefore suggest that the age of the SNR is around 10$^{4}$~yr as given by the largest ionization timescale.
 We estimate the total cosmic ray energy $W_{\rm p}$ to be 10$^{47}$~erg, which is well placed in the cosmic{-}ray escaping phase of an age--$W_{\rm p}$ plot including more than ten SNRs.

 \keywords{Supernova remnants (1667); Interstellar medium (847); Cosmic ray sources (328); Gamma-ray sources (633); X-ray sources (1822)}